rbms-bsc/DCRMR/_pages/Series/Note-on-series-statement.md

 <a name="8.29.2.1">8.29.2.1</a> A note on manifestation that provides information on a series with which a manifestation is associated.

-## 8.29.31 Note on series statement
+## 8.29.31 General rule

+<a name="8.29.3.1.Y.Y">8.29.3.1.Y.Y</a> Make a Note on series statement according to the instructions below.
+In most cases, notes are optional (designated by "if considered important").
+Some notes are required (designated by "always").

 <a name="8.29.31.1">8.29.31.1</a> Always note the source of any element of the [Series statement](/DCRMR/series/Series-statement/) when it is taken from elsewhere than the series title page.
 If any element has been transposed in the [Series statement](/DCRMR/series/Series-statement/), note its original position in the manifestation (see [Title of series, 8.21.32.1](/DCRMR/series/Title-of-series/#8.21.32.1)).